master-dhanesh/socialmedia10/readme.md

-STEP 24: install imagekit and utils/imagekit.js create boilerplate, define all the keys and endpoint-url and export STEP 25: install express-fileupload and in app.js initialize express-fileupload STEP 26: in /user/avatar/:id write code to upload image and redirect to /user/settings GET
+STEP 24: install imagekit and utils/imagekit.js create boilerplate, define all the keys and endpoint-url and export STEP 25: install express-fileupload and in app.js initialize express-fileupload STEP 26: in /user/avatar/:id write code to upload image and redirect to /user/settings GET STEP 27: in /user/avatar/:id we will write the code to save image in database STEP 28: In Schema change that avatar to {fieldID: String, url: String,thumbnailUrl:String}

+STEP 29 create GET /user/delete/:id to delete to delete user and image from the imagekit as well